 Related party Transaction date Amount involved (Reals) Existing balance Amount (Reals) Duration Loan or other type of debt Interest rate charged Instituto da Oportunidade Social Feb.
-19, 2018 23.879.533,89 - Indefinite No 0.000000 Relationship with the issuer is responsible for fun decision by the Board scope of Administrati when evaluating the relationship with such the Company in the amade were submitted ding more than 50% of d of the Brazilian Secur ive Proceeding 19957.0 nature of the partners h non-profit organization ocial Opportunity Institution of its annual budget.
-In ities and Exchange Corto 101316/2020-08, issued in point IOS, we started on as a transaction with this Reference Form, at the total line with the mmission, within the d on July 7, 2020, and to disclose the h a related party of and all contributions Subject matter o of the agreement may be made by gra ough sponsorships and es, goods, and the righ ny.
-Collaterals and i Collaterals and insurance Fermination or end N/A Termination or e N/A Nature and purpose of operation The Company, in line with its social strategy, has been voluntarily supporting IOS since its foundation in 1998, and centralizes its annual social investment in projects developed by IOS.
+19, 2018 23.879.533,89 - Indefinite No 0.000000 Relationship with the issuer The Company is the main sponsor of the Social Opportunity Institute (IOS), in which it is responsible for funding more than 50% of its annual budget.
+In line with the decision by the Board of the Brazilian Securities and Exchange Commission, within the scope of Administrative Proceeding 19957.001316/2020-08, issued on July 7, 2020, when evaluating the nature of the partnership with IOS, we started to disclose the relationship with such non-profit organization as a transaction with a related party of the Company in the annual presentation of this Reference Form, and all contributions made were submitted to our Board of Directors to ratify its terms, as provided for in section 5.5 of our Policy on Transactions with Related Parties.
+Subject matter o of the agreement The funds contributed to IOS are made through sponsorships and donations, which may be made by granting financial resources, goods, and the right to use licenses and solutions developed and sold by the Company.
+Collaterals and i nsurance N/A Termination or e Termination or end N/A Nature and purpose of operation The Company, in line with its social strategy, has been voluntarily supporting IOS since its foundation in 1998, and centralizes its annual social investment in projects developed by IOS.

-Re elated party Transaction date Amount involved (Reals) Existing balance Amount (Reals) Duration Interest rate charged Co mpany's contr ractual status Debtor Please specify
+Related party Transaction date Amount involved (Reals) Existing balance Amount (Reals) Duration Interest rate charged Company's cont Company's contractual status Please specify